Gastornis: History

 Gastornis was first described in 1855 from a fragmentary skeleton.
-It was named after Gaston Planté, described as a "studious young man full of zeal", who had discovered the first fossils in clay (Argile Plastique) formation deposits at Meudon near Paris.
-The discovery was notable due to the large size of the specimens, and because, at the time, Gastornis represented one of the oldest known birds.
-Additional bones of the first known species, G. parisiensis, were found in the mid 1860s.
-Somewhat more complete specimens, this time referred to the new species G. eduardsii (now considered a synonym of G. parisiensis) were found a decade later.
-The specimens found in the 1870s formed the basis for a widely circulated and reproduced skeletal restoration by Lemoine.
-The skulls of these original Gastornis fossils were unknown except for nondescript fragments, and several bones used in Lemoine's illustration turned out to be those of other animals.
-Thus, the European bird was long reconstructed as a sort of gigantic crane-like bird.
+It was named after Gaston Planté, described as a "studious young man full of zeal", who had discovered the first fossils in clay (Argile Plastique) formation deposits at Meudon, near Paris.
+The discovery was notable, due to the large size of the specimens, and because, at the time, Gastornis represented one of the oldest known birds.
+Additional bones of the first known species, G. parisiensis, were found in the mid-1860s.
+Somewhat more-complete specimens, then referred to the new species G. edwardsii (now considered a synonym of G. parisiensis), were found a decade later.
+These specimens, found in the 1870s, formed the basis for a widely- circulated and reproduced skeletal restoration by Lemoine.
+The skulls of these original Gastornis fossils were unknown, other than nondescript fragments and several bones used in Lemoine's illustration, which turned out to be those of other animals.
+Thus, this European specimen was long reconstructed as a sort of gigantic "crane-like" bird.

-In 1874, the American paleontologist Edward Drinker Cope discovered another fragmentary set of fossils in the Wasatch Formation of New Mexico.
-He considered them to belong to a distinct genus and species of giant ground bird, which, in 1876, he named Diatryma gigantea (/ˌdaɪ.əˈtraɪmə/ DY-ə-TRY-mə), from Ancient Greek διάτρημα, diatrema, meaning “through a hole”, referring to the large foramina (perforations) that penetrate some of the foot bones.
-A single gastornithid toe bone from New Jersey was described by Othniel Charles Marsh in 1894 and classified as the new genus and species Barornis regens, but in 1911 it was recognized that this, too, could be considered a junior synonym of Diatryma (and therefore later Gastornis).
-Additional fragmentary specimens were found in Wyoming in 1911 and assigned in 1913 to the new species Diatryma ajax (also now considered a synonym of G. gigantea).
-In 1916, an American Museum of Natural History expedition to the Bighorn Basin (Willwood Formation) of Wyoming found the first nearly complete skull and skeleton, which was described in 1917 and gave scientists their first clear picture of the bird.
-Matthew, Granger, and Stein (1917) classified this nearly complete specimen as yet another new species, Diatryma steini.
+In 1874, the American paleontologist Edward Drinker Cope discovered another fragmentary set of fossils at the Wasatch Formation, New Mexico.
+Cope considered the fossils to be of a distinct genus and species of giant ground bird; in 1876, he named the remains Diatryma gigantea (/ˌdaɪ.əˈtraɪmə/ DY-ə-TRY-mə), from the Ancient Greek διάτρημα (diatrema), meaning "through a hole", in reference to the large foramina (perforations) that penetrated some of the foot bones.
+In 1894, a single gastornithid toe bone from New Jersey was described by Cope's "rival" Othniel Charles Marsh, and classified as a new genus and species: Barornis regens.
+In 1911, it was recognized that this, too, could be considered a junior synonym of Diatryma (and therefore, later, Gastornis).
+Additional, fragmentary specimens were found in Wyoming in 1911, and assigned (in 1913) to the new species Diatryma ajax (also now considered a synonym of G. giganteus).
+In 1916, an American Museum of Natural History expedition to the Bighorn Basin (Willwood Formation, Wyoming) found the first nearly-complete skull and skeleton, which was described in 1917 and gave scientists their first clear picture of the bird.
+Matthew, Granger, and Stein (1917) classified this specimen as yet another new species, Diatryma steini.